 - Fifth Circuit Survey—Civil Rights Law, 33 Tex.
 Tech.
 L. Rev.756 (2002)

 Obtained a multi-million dollar pre-suit settlement for two physicians in a local medical practice who were defrauded by their managing partner.

-Victory before the Texas Seventh Court of Appeals in Amarillo, holding that “ “ - - - -, in violation of this free speech rights un the Texas Constitution, earning Mr. Bustos the honor of “Appellate Lawyer of the Week” by Texas Lawyer Magazine.
+Victory before the Texas Seventh Court of Appeals in Amarillo, holding that speech on the subject of tenure for professors in higher education is a matter of public concern, entitled to protection, earning Mr. Bustos the honor of “Appellate Lawyer of the Week” by Texas Lawyer Magazine.

-Federal fifth circuit court of appeals victory, holding that the subject of tenure is a matter of public concern for free speech purposes, and reversing and remanding a business school professor’s claims for retaliation in violation of his first amendment free speech rights.
+Federal Fifth Circuit Court of appeals victory, holding that the subject of tenure is a protected matter of public concern for free speech purposes, and reversing and remanding a business school professor’s claims for retaliation in violation of his First Amendment free speech rights.